Periodic Limb Movement Disorder (PLMD)

 - Movements consist of unilateral or bilateral, simultaneous or not, rhythmical extension of the big toe and ankle dorsiflexion.

-- Sometimes, knee and hip flexion is noted.
+- Sometimes, knee and hip flexion are noted.

 - Arm movements or more generalized movements occur less commonly.